google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## Mouse on Android stops firing TouchEvents

-Until version 55, Android low-level mouse events in Chrome primarily followed an event path designed for touch interactions.
+Until Chrome 55, Android low-level mouse events in Chrome primarily followed an event path designed for touch interactions.
 For example, mouse drag motion while a mouse button is pressed generates `MotionEvents` delivered through `View.onTouchEvent`.

 However, since touch events cannot support hover, hovering mousemoves followed a separate path.
-The whole design had quite a few side-effects including mouse interactions firing `TouchEvents`, all moue buttons appearing as *left* mouse buttons, and `MouseEvents` being suppressed by `TouchEvents`.
+The design had many side-effects including mouse interactions firing `TouchEvents`, all mouse buttons appearing as *left* mouse buttons, and `MouseEvents` being suppressed by `TouchEvents`.

 Starting with Chrome 58, a mouse on Android M or later will: